-• Explain and evaluate how writers use presentational features to achieve effects and engage and influence the reader (AO2 iii).
+Explain and evaluate how writers use presentational features to achieve effects and engage and influence the reader (AO2 iii).

-Question Indicative Content Marks Guidance 2 (a) Higher Band responses [Bands 4 and above] are likely both to identify particular headings, photographs and words with photographs to make reasonably sustained comments about the effects on the reader.
+· · · · · · · · · · · · · · · · · · · nieve effects and engage and influence the reader (AO2 III).
+Question Indicative Content Marks Guidance 2 (a) Higher Band responses [Bands 4 and above] are likely both to identify particular headings, photographs and captions to make reasonably sustained comments about the effects on the reader.
 At the top end there will be clear evidence that specific effects of these presentational features are being analysed rather than described or merely listed.
-Candidates may comment on the following: the humour of the title; the striking nature of the photographs; the effects of specific words (e.g. 'gather to drink, gossip and play', 'rhino antics', 'aunt' and 'distant cousin') in the headings and the words with the photographs.
-Middle Band responses [Bands 5 and 6] are likely to be characterised by a general awareness of the effects of the headings, photographs and words with the photographs, and by a descriptive rather than analytical approach.
+Candidates may comment on the following: the direct address of the main heading; the striking and contrasting nature of the photographs; the emotive effects of specific words (e.g. 'miles from home', 'locked up', 'sweltering heat'); the pointed contrast provided in the captions.
+Middle Band responses [Bands 5 and 6] are likely to be characterised by a general awareness of the effects of the headings, photographs and captions, and by a descriptive rather than analytical approach.
 Examples at this level may be simply listed and amount to little more than feature-spotting, with some basic and generalised comment.
-Lower Band responses [Bands 7 and below] are likely to show only a rudimentary understanding of the effects of the headings, photographs and words with the photographs.
-Comments on presentation are likely to be 6 Features of higher band answers are likely to be: identification of specific features from the text analytical comment on the effect of the features identified.
+Lower Band responses [Bands 7 and below] are likely to show only a rudimentary understanding of the effects of the headings, photographs and captions.
+Comments on presentation are likely to be basic and generalised, at the level of spotting more obvious features such as use of large fonts and colourful pictures.
+6 Features of higher band answers are likely to be: identification of specific features from the text analytical comment on the effect of the features identified.
 It is possible for concise answers demonstrating these qualities to score highly.
-It is important not to over-reward long answers which merely identify specific features or which offer only generalised comment.
+It is important not to over-reward long answers which identify specific features or which offer only generalised comment.
 INSTRUCTIONS Use the band descriptors and practice scripts to arrive at your mark.
 Do not reward generic comments that could be true of any media text: e.g. 'the headings are big and attract the reader': 'the pictures are colourful and draw you in'.
 Do not credit comments about the main body of the text, which is the focus of Question 2(b).
-Use the following annotations to help you arrive at your mark: P to indicate specific features identified by the candidate to indicate explanations and analytical comment for explanations that are not fully clear for irrelevant material.
+Use the following annotations to help you arrive at your mark: to indicate specific features identified by the candidate to indicate explanations and analytical comment for explanations that are not fully clear for irrelevant material.